NREL/AESD/04-api.md

 ### Data Records

-Data is represented as either lists of records or tables of them.
+Data are represented as either lists of records or tables of them.

 *   [Record](#AesdRecords.Record)
 *   [VarValue](#AesdRecords.VarValue)